Police: 3 people and gunman dead in Indiana mall shooting

 There was no threat to the area Sunday night, authorities said.

-Greenwood Park Mall said in a statement that its grieves for the victims and praised first responders as well as the 'heroic actions" of the 22-year-old who police said fatally shot the gunman.
+Greenwood Park Mall said in a statement that its grieves for the victims and praised first responders as well as the "heroic actions" of the 22-year-old who police said fatally shot the gunman.
+The mall was closed Monday.